idling-mind/idling-mind.github.io/_posts/2015-07-26-Loksabha-Member-Qualification.md

 layout: post
 title: Indian Loksabha - Member Qualification
 customjs: https://online.tableau.com/javascripts/api/tableau-2.0.0.min.js
 excerpt: Indian polititians usually have a bad reputation when it comes to their education qualifications.
 So I was wondering if there is some way to summarize that info.
-This is what I found, and it, in my view, contrdicts the usual opinion.
+This is what I found, and it, in my view, contradicts the usual opinion.
 ---
 Indian polititians usually have a bad reputation when it comes to their education qualifications.
 So I was wondering if there is some way to summarize that info.
-This is what I found, and it, in my view, contrdicts the usual opinion.
+This is what I found, and it, in my view, contradicts the usual opinion.

 <script>